We’ve all heard about Diabetes, but we don’t necessarily understand it, that’s why we’re on hand to help you to do exactly that…

 Last month, WHO (World Health Organisation) revealed that 50% of people living with diabetes are unaware that they have it, a pretty scary statistic!
 In the UK alone, more than 500,000 have Type 2 diabetes but don’t know it, according to Diabetes UK.
 Because of this statistic, they are encouraging those that fall into the risk category to see their doctor for a simple test.

 Type 2 diabetes is directly linked with how we fuel our body, so if you think you might be a risk of having or developing diabetes, it is super important that you are mindful of how you are fuelling your body, and what you’re doing to improve your overall health and wellbeing.
-Check out our post on foods that are said to prevent diabetes. (need to link when live)

 We’re here to help you understand Diabetes a little better.
 There are a variety of factors that can put you at higher risk of Type 2 diabetes, these include: